-They are now suing Jonze, who is also represented by CAA, for similarities in his 2013 hit film, Her, to their screenplay Belv.
+They are now suing Jonze, who is also represented by the CAA, for similarities in his 2013 hit film, Her, to their screenplay Belv.

-Some of the features they claimed Jonze stole are in Belv, the main character also carries their love interest in their front pocket, and that both Her and Belv involve a human's love with a computer.
+Some of the features they claimed Jonze stole are that in Belv, the main character also carries their love interest in their front pocket, and that both Her and Belv involve a human’s love with a computer.